“How wonderful it is that nobody need wait a single moment before starting to improve the world.” – Anne Frank

 When does it happen?
 Various times based upon what you decide to do.

 International Institute Summer Camp Volunteers Needed!
 We need you!
 Volunteer time or donate money to help provide new immigrant children at the International Institute of St. Louis a fun day camp experience this summer.
-Click here for more information or contact Stan Shanker at 314-420-3600 or [email protected].
+Learn More on the Jewish Community Relations Council website or contact Stan Shanker by email or at 314-420-3600.

 What is it?
 Congregation Shaare Emeth is part of the St. Louis Public School’s Faith Based Initiative to assist schools in St. Louis.
 Our congregation has tutors who work directly with the students at Oak Hill Elementary School.
-We also provide needed school supplies, holiday gifts and a teacher appreciation lunch as well.
+We provide school supplies and holiday gifts as well.

 When does it happen?
-Weekdays based upon your own personal schedule.
+Weekdays based upon your own schedule.

 What is needed from me?
 Fill out an application if you are interested in tutoring.
 Debbie Bram has the applications.
-If you would like to help with the teacher appreciation lunch or provide needed supplies, you don’t need to fill out the application.
-Please just contact Laura and let her know your interest.
+If you would like to help provide supplies, you don’t need to fill out the application.
+Simply contact Lorry and let her know your interest.

 Who do I contact for more information?
-Laura Kaplan at [email protected]
+Email Lorry Blath

 What is it?
 Congregation Shaare Emeth cooks and serves dinner at Peter and Paul Church for the homeless men at the Church.